Dagoba Organic Chocolate

-Dagoba Organic Chocolate is a brand of chocolate founded in 2001 by Frederick Schilling and owned by The Hershey Company since 2006.
+Dagoba Organic Chocolate was a brand of chocolate founded in 2001 by Frederick Schilling.
+The Hershey Company acquired Dagoba in 2006 but in June 2021 Dagoba again became a privately held company.
+Hershey divested the Dagoba chocolate brand along with Krave Pure Foods and Scharffen Berger in order to focus on the salty snacks and nutrition bars markets.
+After the divestiture, Scharffen Berger moved production and its headquarters to the Dagoba factory in Ashland, Oregon and registered in 2021 as an LLC with the Oregon Secretary of State.
+However, Dagoba did not re-register in Oregon as a business entity and the Dagoba home page redirects to the Hershey site (though Dagoba is no longer a brand on the Hershey site).

 The name Dagoba is Sinhalese from dhatu-garbha, Sanskrit words for "hemispherical dome" i.e.stupa.

 Products

 Dagoba currently sells specialty chocolate bars, baking chocolate, cacao powder, chocodrops, and drinking chocolate.

 As of August 2012, all products are Rainforest Alliance Certified, and the company has dropped fair trade certification, which used to apply to the cacao powder, drinking chocolates, and the discontinued Conacado bar, 73% ChocoDrops and syrup.
-100% of the cacao beans used to produce Dagoba Chocolate products are Rainforest Alliance Certified.In October 2006, Dagoba was acquired by The Hershey Company.
-Hershey's CEO Richard H. Lenny stated in a press release "Organic chocolate products are experiencing dramatic growth as consumers continue to trade up for indulgent, high-quality products."
+100% of the cacao beans used to produce Dagoba Chocolate products are Rainforest Alliance Certified.

 Chocolate bars

 Here is a list of the current product line of Dagoba chocolate bars.
 Percentages indicate the cacao content.